George Logothetis: Career

-Between 2004 and 2007, during a boom in the shipping business, the Libra Group sold off most of Lomar's ships.
+Between 2004 and 2007, during a boom in the shipping business, Libra Group sold off most of Lomar's ships.
 With the profit from the ship sales, the new company purchased a fleet of airplanes, which were at a cyclical low, and set up an aircraft leasing division, Lease Corporation International.
 Logothetis repeated this successful "buy-low, sell-high" formula of going counter to prevailing market trends several times in the ensuing decade, building a large diversified multinational conglomerate out of what was once a small shipping company.

 "The idea behind Libra was to diversify away from shipping to create a global group, using the top lieutenants we had worked with in the preceding years", Logothetis told Reuters in 2013.
 He told Fortune he "took all the great people from our shipping business, and sent them around the world to start companies.
 We ended up with a ship's captain running a $200 million real estate company and a Russian fruit seller who runs six biogas plants in Latvia."
 He later reiterated to BBC News how he expanded and diversified the company: "'We designed a framework of all the places in the world that we wanted to have an office and representation in.
 Next to each place we put the name of a person that we knew – a family member, a friend or an employee.'
 These people were sent out to different locations and given the chance to learn new businesses."

-In 2006, the Libra Group started expanding beyond aviation.
+In 2006, Libra Group started expanding beyond aviation.
 Its new major ventures included real estate, hotels and hospitality, and renewable energy.

 In December 2009, after ship values slumped in the wake of the financial crisis, Logothetis again entered the shipping business and purchased Allocean and its fleet of 26 ships.
 From December 2009 through December 2014, the company purchased a total of 91 vessels.